-I made several sets of these with their help and allowed them to keep some and put the others in their travel bugout bag for future use.
-These wood peg people can be purchased in multiple large sets in varying sizes on Amazon:
+I made several sets of these with their help and allowed them to keep some and put the others in their travel bugout bag for future use:

 These sets are durable, lightweight, and easily portable – making them a great morale booster and “normalcy” toy item to take on a bugout or store at a prepper retreat if you do not plan on remaining home during a SHTF event.

 Because interests and age appropriateness can change frequently with children in this age group, keeping the morale booster tubs updated by rotating in and out the items stored inside is highly encouraged.